sagedemage/neovim-config/readme.md

        https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim'
 ```

-Go to the neovim-config folder
+Go to the root directory of the repo
 ```
 cd neovim-config
 ```